I got my hands on 4 South Vista Deck tickets

 2. Do not turn the wheels if the car is not moving

 3. Do a 3-point turn around in a court instead of making a circle as he doesn't want to wear the edge of his tires.

-4. Do not shift into first if the car is rolling - come to a complete stop.
+4. Do not shift into first gear if the car is rolling - come to a complete stop.

 5. Press clutch all the way to the floor

 8. Do not roll down the windows if they were wet from the rain.